tomiyee/appinventor-sources/appinventor/docs/markdown/reference/other/googlesheets-api-setup.md

 # Create a Service Account

+As of 2015, Google started to require that developers identify oneself when using a Google API.
+This includes reading data from a public Google Sheets Document.
+Thus, in order to identify oneself, developers must create a project and use either an API key or Service Account.

-To use the Google Sheets API, you will need to create a Service Account.
-A service account is a user account that’s created to interact with a specific piece of software or service.
-The service we are using in this case is the Google Sheets API.
+In this tutorial, we will be creating a Service Account, a user account that’s created to interact with a specific piece of software or service.
+In our case, this specific piece of software is the Google Sheets API.
+You can then reuse this Service account for other apps made with App Inventor.

 ## 1. Create a Google Developer Account